linux4sam/egt/docs/src/eclipse.md

 Now we can see in the console Tab:

-1. The autoreconf command finished successfully and generated configure and Makefile.in files in Project folder.
+1. The autoreconf command finished successfully and generated configure and Makefile.in files in the Project folder.
-2. Executed a configure scripts and generated Makefile's in the project folder
+2. Executed configure scripts and generated Makefiles in the project folder.

 @imageSize{eclipse_host_reconfigure_done.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_host_reconfigure_done.png  "Eclipse reconfigure done"
 @image latex eclipse/eclipse_host_reconfigure_done.png "Eclipse reconfigure done"

-To build the libegt project (Ctrl-b) or select Project->"build all" option and observe build messages in Console.
+To build the libegt project, press (Ctrl-b) or select the Project->"build all" option and observe build messages in Console.

 @imageSize{eclipse_host_buildall.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_host_buildall.png  "Eclipse build libegt project"